akuklev/HOCC/star-is-more.md

 - generalization $φ^𝕊$ ⇒ φ
 - specialization φ ⇔ $φ^𝕊$

-We will also need a typed version of unbounded quantifiers.
-First recall that the bounded universal quantifier is represented in Martin-Löf type theory by the dependent product type
+We will introduce typed version of unbounded quantifiers: their introduction rules correspond to generalization and their elimination rules to specialization.

-П:
+First recall that the bounded universal quantifier is represented in Martin-Löf type theory by the dependent product type П:

 ```
 Γ ⊢ X : 𝒰    Γ, x : X ⊢ Y(x) : 𝒰